 Did anyone else think it was sad that she spent so many years alone, believing the Captain was nothing but a strange dream she had when she first moved there?
 He should have come back when she kicked Miles to the curb, IMO.

-Two weeks ago I posted photos of the real house used in the 1960s sitcom “The Ghost & Mrs. Muir,” which was based on this movie.
+I also posted photos of the real house used in the 1960s sitcom “The Ghost & Mrs. Muir,” which was based on this movie.
 It’s beautiful, too, and was also filmed in California instead of England.
-You can see it here if you missed it!

-Visit my Houses Onscreen page to see more sets from classic movies like…
+P.S.
+Visit Houses Onscreen page to see more, including…